armory/documentation/_admin_guides/kayenta.md

 ### New Relic

 Make sure you have your Insights API key and account ID from New Relic handy.
-Then add this section indented under the `kayenta:` section of your `kayenta-local.yml` file:
+Edit `kayenta-local.yml` file to include:
 ```
+kayenta:
   newrelic:
     enabled: true
     accounts: